ros-navigation/navigation2/nav2_theta_star_planner/README.md

 weighted by the length of the step across it.
 It is a sampled average rather than an exact
 integral: a cell the line clips but the trace steps past is not charged.

+Free space (a costmap cost of 0) carries no traversal cost at all, so the length of a path is charged solely through the euclidean term.

 Both terms are charged per unit distance rather than once per step taken, so neither depends on the direction of travel relative to the grid axes.
 The line-of-sight traversal cost is a Bresenham-sampled average normalised to the length of the chord, which over a region of uniform